devviresh/Chaturanga/README.md

-# chess
+# ChaturAnga

-A new Flutter project.
+A Classic Chess game built with flutter.

 ## Getting Started